 - Small e tab on the chest pocket

 - Single row stitching adjacent to the buttonhole

 Based on extensive research on the topic, we’ve put together our guidelines for how to determine the production date of vintage Levi’s denim jackets.

 Have a look below to find out how old your jacket is.

 Hand Warmer Pockets: Yes (mid 80 – present)

-The first important and easy way to determine the difference in the period is looking if the jacket has two lower hand pockets.
-If they are there then it’s from the mid 1980 till present.
-In this period, Levi’s has produced a lot of colors and stonewashes.
+The first important and easy way to determine the difference in the period is looking if the jacket has two hand warmer pockets.
+If they are there then it’s from the mid-1980 until the present.
+In this period, Levi’s has produced a lot of colours and stonewashes.
 The jackets have four pockets and a small e tab.

-If your jacket doesn’t feature the lower hand pocket but still has the the small e red tab it’s dating from ’71 till mid ’80s.
-To define the right period, there is subtle difference of the stitching adjacent to the bottom buttonhole.
+If your jacket doesn’t feature hand warmer pockets but still has the small e red tab it’s dating from 71 till mid-80s.
+To define the right period, there are subtle differences of the stitching adjacent to the bottom buttonhole.

 Double row stitching: Yes (71 – mid-80)